So far we have been able to extract a substring by specifying its start and end locations within a string like this:

 match key inside the record.
 We will use a function called

 Finally, we have our substring.
 Well, it’s still wrapped in a list, but we will have to wait until the next section to find out how to free it from the clutches of

 List.mapcreates a new list with the results of applying a provided function to every element in the original list.
-Similarly to the
+Just like the